Speech

 Short Speech on Gandhi Jayanti

-Here’s a template for you for your Gandhi Jayanti speech.
+Here’s a template for your Gandhi Jayanti speech.

 Ladies and gentlemen,